The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - Navigate to the Select Resource page from the Connect to Azure Storage dialog and then select Blob Container.

-- Now from the Select Authentication Method screen, opt for Shared Access Signature (SAS) option, then click on the Next button.
+- Now from the Select Authentication Method screen, opt for the Shared Access Signature (SAS) option, then click on the Next button.

 - It will open the Ingestiondata Container, here you can find all the PST files that you have uploaded in Step 2.
 It is located under Storage Accounts > (Attached Containers) > Blob Containers.